 - A Manager-of-Emerging Investment Managers shall retain only underlying Emerging Investment Managers meeting criteria established by the Fund consistent with the Fund's expressed objectives to enhance the Emerging Investment Manager Program.
-Minority, women and disabled-owned firms with assets between \$250 million and \$10 billion will be considered for the Fund's manager-of-emerging manager program. - A Manager-of-Emerging Investment Managers may not retain an Emerging Investment Manager that is currently managing assets for the Fund.
-All Emerging Investment Managers retained must demonstrate the intention to develop an institutional client base. - All Emerging Investment Managers retained must maintain at least \$1 million of liability insurance secured and in effect by the time of funding. - All Emerging Investment Managers must acknowledge in writing that it will comply with the Investment Policy and comply with their appropriate investment guidelines contained within the program policy guidelines and their individual strategy guidelines. - All Emerging Investment Managers must be certified as a minority, woman or disabled-owned Investment Manager as required by the Investment Policy.
+MWDBE firms with assets between \$250 million and \$10 billion will be considered for the Fund's manager-of-emerging manager program. - A Manager-of-Emerging Investment Managers may not retain an Emerging Investment Manager that is currently managing assets for the Fund.
+All Emerging Investment Managers retained must demonstrate the intention to develop an institutional client base. - All Emerging Investment Managers retained must maintain at least \$1 million of liability insurance secured and in effect by the time of funding. - All Emerging Investment Managers must acknowledge in writing that it will comply with the Investment Policy and comply with their appropriate investment guidelines contained within the program policy guidelines and their individual strategy guidelines. - All Emerging Investment Managers must meet the definition as a minority, woman or disabledowned Investment Manager as required by the Illinois statute.
 Failure to maintain such certification may be grounds for termination.